adamws/kicad-kbplacer/README.md

 in `Additional elements settings` section.
 It behaves very similarly to switch diodes options with few exceptions:

 - there is no default position defined
-- when footprint not found, algorithm proceeds.
-There is no 1-to-1 mapping required
 - there is no track routing

 <!-- TOC --><a name="run-without-layout"></a>